La Vergne police department sex scandal

-Beginning in January 2023, the La Vernge police department in La Vergne, Tennessee was hit with allegations of sexual misconduct between employees.
+Beginning in January 2023, the La Vergne Police Department in La Vergne, Tennessee, was hit with allegations of sexual misconduct between employees.
 At the center of the scandal was officer Maegan Hall, who was alleged to have engaged in sexual relationships with multiple male colleagues on and off duty.
 The fallout and the attempts at coverup led to the firing of six officers, including police chief Burrel Davis, and the suspension of three others.
 Hall later filed a federal civil rights lawsuit alleging she was groomed and exploited by her superiors, which the city settled in 2024 for $500,000.

 Discovery and investigation

 On December 12, 2022, a La Vergne police sergeant alerted city officials to concerns of sexual misconduct at the department.
 An internal affairs investigation uncovered a broad pattern of misconduct including sex acts occurring on-duty at city facilities.
 The investigation also found that some officers attempted to coordinate their responses in order to mislead investigators.

 The internal report documented several instances of sexual conduct between married officer Hall and male officers, including oral sex performed at the police gym and substation, sharing of nude photographs and propositions for threesomes.
 Some officers expressed concern about Hall's mental health, including one claim that she had dry-fired her gun at her head to "hear what it sounded like."
 However, these concerns were not promptly reported.

 By early January 2023, the City of La Vergne terminated officer Hall, sergeant Lewis Powell, sergeant Ty McGowan, detective Seneca Shields and officer Juan Lugo-Perez.
 Officers Patrick Magliocco, Gavin Schoeberl and Larry Holladay were suspended without pay, with Holladay later resigning.
 Although no criminal charges were filed, the Rutherford County district attorney's office stated that they were monitoring the situation closely.
 Investigators concluded that the officers had not only violated departmental rules by engaging in sexual activity on duty, but also committed “conduct unbecoming of an officer” and impeded the investigation.